City-of-Helsinki/yjdh/README.md

 1. Run `yarn` to install necessary packages

-2. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.
+2. Copy the contents of `.env.kesaseteli-backend.example` to `.env.kesaseteli-backend` and modify it if needed.
+3. Copy the contents of `.env.kesaseteli-youth.example` to `.env.kesaseteli-youth` and modify it if needed.

-3. Run `yarn youth up` or, if you want to rebuild, then `yarn youth up --build`
+4. Run `yarn youth up` or, if you want to rebuild, then `yarn youth up --build`
-  - The Frontend is now running at [localhost:3100](https://localhost:3100)
+  - The youth frontend is now running at [localhost:3100](https://localhost:3100)
   - The backend is now running at [localhost:8000](https://localhost:8000)
-4. If services fail to get up, `yarn clean` might help.
+5. If services fail to get up, `yarn clean` might help.

 ## Kesäseteli handler